Tree line: Antarctic tree lines

-Trees exist on Tierra del Fuego (55°S) at the southern end of South America, but generally not on subantarctic islands and not in Antarctica.
-Therefore, there is no explicit Antarctic tree line.

-Kerguelen Island (49°S), South Georgia (54°S), and other subantarctic islands are all so heavily wind-exposed and with a too-cold summer climate (tundra) that none have any indigenous tree species.
-The Falkland Islands (51°S) summer temperature is near the limit, but the islands are also treeless, although some planted trees exist.

-Antarctic Peninsula is the northernmost point in Antarctica (63°S) and has the mildest weather—it is located 1080 km from Cape Horn on Tierra del Fuego—yet no trees survive there; only a few mosses, lichens, and species of grass do so.
-In addition, no trees survive on any of the subantarctic islands near the peninsula.

 Trees growing along the north shore of the Beagle Channel, 55°S.

+The southernmost trees in the world are on Isla Hornos (56°S), at the southern tip of South America.
+Trees do not exist on subantarctic islands nor in Antarctica.
+Therefore, there is no continental Antarctic tree line: the Southern Ocean acts as a tree boundary.

+The subantarctic islands (South Georgia, Prince Edward, Crozet, Kerguelen, Heard and McDonald, and Macquarie Islands) lie in the Antarctic Circumpolar Current between 46.4° and 54.6°S. While the climate of these islands is cold and wet with long growing seasons, none of these islands have trees, due to the strong winds of the Roaring Forties and Furious Fifties.

 Southern Rata forests exist on Enderby Island and Auckland Islands (both 50°S) and these grow up to an elevation of 1200 ft in sheltered valleys.
 These trees seldom grow above 3 m in height and they get smaller as one gains altitude, so that by 600 ft they are waist-high.
 These islands have only between 600 and 800 hours of sun annually.
 Campbell Island (52°S) further south is treeless, except for one stunted spruce, probably planted in 1907.
 The climate on these islands is not severe, but tree growth is limited by almost continual rain and wind.
 The summers are very cold, with an average January temperature of 9 C, while winters are a mild 5 C but wet.
-Macquarie Island (Australia) is located at 54°S and has no vegetation beyond snow grass and alpine grasses and mosses.